HubSpot/sample-apps-rate-limit/php/README.md

 # HubSpot PHP Rate Limit Sample App

-This is a sample app for the [hubspot-php SDK](../../../../).
 Currently, this app focuses on demonstrating the rate limit mechanism.
 It will be useful for you if you often reach rate limit (429 http error).

 Please see the documentation on [Creating an app in HubSpot](https://developers.hubspot.com/docs-beta/creating-an-app)